 All strings for electric guitars are made of nickel, steel or another kind of magnetic conductive metal alloys.
 The metal alloys are essential for transmitting the string vibration to the guitar magnetic pickups.
 The type of plating or your guitar coating that is applied to strings steel alloys has a significant impact on the kind of sound produced.
 Here are the major tonal characteristics of electric guitar strings:

 Comes with warmth and has more attack.
-Overall, it has balanced brightness than some of the other materials
+Overall, it has balanced brightness than some of the other materials.
+These are some of the best acoustic electric guitar strings for an authentic sound at a better price.

 Less bright than the nickel-plated steel but with more added warmth.